-The Research Training Group (RTG) “Advanced Optimization in a Networked Economy“ is jointly hosted by the TUM School of Management , the faculties of Computer Science, and Mathematics at Technical University of Munich.
+The Research Training Group (RTG) "Advanced Optimization in a Networked Economy" is jointly hosted by the TUM School of Management , the faculties of Computer Science, and Mathematics at Technical University of Munich.
 Due to its interdisciplinary focus, the RTG is part of the IGSSE within the TUM Graduate School.

 Efficient resource allocation is key to the profitability of firms, and for the prosperity and sustainability of an economy.
 Resource allocation is therefore a central topic in the management sciences and in economics.
 Although, there have been substantial algorithmic advances in mathematical optimization in the past two decades, the challenges of a networked economy are fundamental, and they demand for new research at the intersection of management science, informatics, and mathematics.
 In particular, it requires new approaches, methods, and topics taught in graduate education in operations research and management science.